drac-pro/LookUp/README.md

 ## Introduction

 Welcome to `LookUP`, a comprehensive Business Directory Web Application.
 LookUP is designed to empower business owners to register and manage their businesses efficiently while providing a platform for users to discover and connect with a wide array of services and businesses.

-This is a portfolio project at the end of fundation phase of ALX SE
+This is a portfolio project at the end of fundation phase of ALX SE.

 ## The Team